Palaniappan-AR/openai-chatbot-file-analysis/readme.md

 # OpenAI Chatbot with File Analysis

 This repository contains a Python-based chatbot built using the Chainlit framework and OpenAI's GPT-3.5 API.
 The bot is designed to interact with users and assist with analyzing uploaded CSV files.
-It supports Python code execution for data analysis tasks and visualizations using libraries such as Pandas, Matplotlib, and Seaborn.
+It supports Python code execution for data analysis tasks and visualizations using libraries such as Pandas and Matplotlib.

 ## Screenshots of the app
 **I added a chainlit - dropdown feature to help frontend users better understand the thought process and code used by GPT in the backend.**